 About Central Securities Depository and Clearing House

-The Settlement system is designed according to the Recommendations for Securities Settlement systems - Committee on Payment and Settlement Systems – CPSS; Technical Committee of the International Organization of Securities Commissions - IOSCO.
+The settlement system follows Recommendations for Securities Settlement systems issued by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organisation of Securities Commissions (IOSCO).

 In compliance with national legislation and ISO standards, the CSD assigns identifying CFI and ISIN codes for financial instruments.